 Your kids are in that middle ground where they feel too sophisticated for “kid stuff” but aren’t so old where they might not still need a comforting hand during some of Orlando’s more thrilling segments.
-No problem — we can still help you enjoy a perfect family vacation!
+No problem — we can still help you enjoy a perfect family vacation.

 Save on discount tickets: Orlando Theme Parks

-Your kids will also be able to have more fun than ever at Orlando water parks.
-They include Disney’s Blizzard Beach® and Disney’s Typhoon Lagoon®, Universal’s Volcano Bay, Aquatica® Orlando and LEGOLAND® Florida Resort’s on-site water park.
-Don’t skip Discovery Cove®, either, which is a unique day resort where you can enjoy aquatic adventures together.
+Your family will also be able to have more fun than ever at Orlando water parks.
+They include Disney’s Blizzard Beach Water Park and Disney’s Typhoon Lagoon Water Park, Aquatica® Orlando, Universal Volcano Bay, and LEGOLAND® Water Park, entry to which is an optional add-on to admission at LEGOLAND® Florida Theme Park at LEGOLAND® Florida Resort.

 Save on discount tickets: Orlando Attractions

-At ICON Park™ in the heart of the tourism district, The Wheel is a great option.
+At ICON Park® in the heart of the International Drive Entertainment District, The Wheel is a great option.
 The 20-minute ride aboard an air-conditioned capsule provides unbeatable views of the Orlando area from 400 feet up.
-ICON Park is also home to the Orlando StarFlyer and several indoor attractions, such as Madame Tussauds Orlando and Arcade City Orlando, as well as numerous dining choices.
+ICON Park is also home to several indoor attractions, such as Museum of Illusions, Madame Tussauds Orlando and In The Game ICON Park, as well as numerous dining choices.

-Learn more: Things to Do Besides Theme Parks
+Discover: Things to Do Beyond Theme Parks

 Tennis, anyone?
 Located in Lake Nona, about 20 minutes from Orlando International Airport, the United States Tennis Association (USTA) National Campus gives tennis enthusiasts of all ages and skill sets the opportunity to watch, learn and play at one of the world’s largest tennis facilities.
 More to the point, the facility’s Nemours Family Zone has professional-grade courts where the whole family can learn and develop tennis skills, but registration is required.

-Save on discount tickets: Orlando Adventures
+Save on discount tickets: Orlando Water Adventures

 Save on discount tickets: Orlando Dinner Shows